riteshbachhar/Fraud-detection-using-AI/README.md

 <h4 id="Features">Time‑Based and Graph‑Inspired Feature Engineering</h4>

 From the 12 original features, we derived 8 additional temporal variables from the existing `Time` and `Date` attributes.
-These include: `year`, `month`, `day_of_month`, `day_of_year`, `day_of_week`, `hour`, `minute`, and `second`.
-Together, these features allow the model to capture seasonality, periodicity, and fine‑grained temporal patterns in transaction behavior.
+These included: `year`, `month`, `day_of_month`, `day_of_year`, `day_of_week`, `hour`, `minute`, and `second`.
+Together, these features allowed the model to capture seasonality, periodicity, and fine‑grained temporal patterns in transaction behavior.

-We created the following binary categorical features, where each feature takes the value 1 when the condition is true and 0 otherwise:
+We created the following binary categorical features, where each feature took the value 1 when the condition is true and 0 otherwise:
 - `currency_mismatch`: 1 if `Payment_currency` differed from `Received_currency`, 0 otherwise.
 - `cross_border`: 1 if `Payment_type` equaled `Cross-border`, 0 otherwise.
 - `high_risk_sender`: 1 if `Sender_bank_location` was in the high‑risk country list, 0 otherwise.